jsconf/2018.jsconf.eu/contents/copy/scholarships/scholarships.md

 Anyone from an underrepresented group in tech is invited to apply for a scholarship.
 This includes, but is not limited to: women, people of color, LGBTQIA+ people, disabled people, and people facing economic or social hardships.

 ❤️
 Granting these scholarships is made possible thanks to our [Diversity Support Tickets](https://ti.to/jsconfeu/jsconf-eu-2018) initiative and the generous contributions made by our [sponsors](https://2018.jsconf.eu/sponsors).
-More help is needed – talk to us if you’d like to get involved: [contact@cssconf.eu](mailto:contact@jsconf.eu).
+More help is needed – talk to us if you’d like to get involved: [contact@jsconf.eu](mailto:contact@jsconf.eu).

 ## Application